side effects, dosage, how to take & discontinue, uses, pros & cons, and more

 The odds are decent that it will work for epilepsy, especially if you follow the PI sheet and add it to, or convert from another AED.

 Generally considered to be the best drug on the market for bipolar 2.
-While there are always conflicting data, your mileage may vary, yadda yadda yadda, with its track record efficacy and other factors, Lamictal should be the first med used, or at the very least considered, by many, if not most people diagnosed with bipolar 2.
+While there are always conflicting data, your mileage may vary, yadda yadda yadda, with its track record for efficacy and other factors, Lamictal should be the first med considered, but not necessarily the first med used, by many, if not most people diagnosed with bipolar 2.

 If you take it like the FDA tells you to - after being stable on another med - the chances are pretty good you’ll stay stable.
-If you start it while manic1 or only mild-to-moderately depressed and aren’t taking, let alone stable, on another med, expect to be bouncing off the ceiling.
+If you start it while manic1 or only mild-to-moderately depressed and aren’t taking, let alone stable, on another med, expect to be bouncing off the ceiling and have your cycling sped up.

 How to Take Lamictal

 Lamictal has the most complicated dosing instructions and schedules2 to increase the dosage (titration) of any crazy med.
 They take up 9 pages of the PI sheet.
-You need to look at the expanded dosing and titration page, as there’s no way to easily explain it.
+You need to look at the expanded dosing and titration page, as there’s no way to easily explain it without oversimplifying it.
+So here it is, which works for both epilepsy and bipolar disorder:

 If a decision is made to discontinue therapy, a step-wise reduction of dose over at least 2 weeks (approximately 50% per week) is recommended unless safety concerns require a more rapid withdrawal. --the PI sheet